Pomax/BezierInfo-2/chapters/extremities/content.en-GB.md

 </div>

 And that's it.
-The maths is complicated, but the code is pretty much just "follow the maths, while caching as many values as we can to reduce recomputing things as much as possible" and now we have a way to find all roots for a cubic function and can just move on with using that to find extremities of our curves.
+The maths is complicated, but the code is pretty much just "follow the maths, while caching as many values as we can to prevent recomputing things as much as possible" and now we have a way to find all roots for a cubic function and can just move on with using that to find extremities of our curves.

 ### Quintic and higher order curves: finding numerical solutions

-The problem with this is that as the order of the curve goes up, we can't actually solve those equations the normal way.
-We can't take the function, and then work out what the solutions are.
-Not to mention that even solving a third order derivative (for a fourth order curve) is already a royal pain in the backside.
-We need a better solution.
-We need numerical approaches.
+And this is where thing stop, because we _cannot_ find the roots for polynomials of degree 5 or higher using algebra (a fact known as [the Abel–Ruffini theorem](https://en.wikipedia.org/wiki/Abel%E2%80%93Ruffini_theorem)).
+Instead, for occasions like these, where algebra simply cannot yield an answer, we turn to [numerical analysis](https://en.wikipedia.org/wiki/Numerical_analysis).

-That's a fancy word for saying "rather than solve the function, treat the problem as a sequence of identical operations, the performing of which gets us closer and closer to the real answer".
-As it turns out, there is a really nice numerical root-finding algorithm, called the [Newton-Raphson](http://en.wikipedia.org/wiki/Newton-Raphson) root finding method (yes, after *[that](https://en.wikipedia.org/wiki/Isaac_Newton)* Newton), which we can make use of.
+That's a fancy term for saying "rather than trying to find exact answers by manipulating symbols, find approximate answers by describing the underlying process as a combination of steps, each of which _can_ be assigned a number via symbolic manipulation".
+For example, trying to mathematically compute how much water fits in a completely crazy three dimensional shape is very hard, even if it got you the perfect, precise answer.
+A much easier approach, which would be less perfect but still entirely useful, would be to just grab a buck and start filling the shape until it was full: just count the number of buckets of water you used.
+And if we want a more precise answer, we can use smaller buckets.

-The Newton-Raphson approach consists of picking a value *t* (any value will do), and getting the corresponding value of the function at that *t* value.
-For normal functions, we can treat that value as a height.
-If the height is zero, we're done, we have found a root.
-If it's not, we take the tangent of the curve at that point, and extend it until it passes the x-axis, which will be at some new point *t*.
-We then repeat the procedure with this new value, and we keep doing this until we find our root.
+So that's what we're going to do here, too: we're going to treat the problem as a sequence of steps, and the smaller we can make each step, the closer we'll get to that "perfect, precise" answer.
+And as it turns out, there is a really nice numerical root-finding algorithm, called the [Newton-Raphson](http://en.wikipedia.org/wiki/Newton-Raphson) root finding method (yes, after *[that](https://en.wikipedia.org/wiki/Isaac_Newton)* Newton), which we can make use of.
+The Newton-Raphson approach consists of taking our impossible-to-solve function `f(x)`, picking some intial value `x` (literally any value will do), and calculating `f(x)`.
+We can think of that value as the "height" of the function at `x`.
+If that height is zero, we're done, we have found a root.
+If it isn't, we calculate the tangent line at `f(x)` and calculate at which `x` value _its_ height is zero (which we've already seen is very easy).
+That will give us a new `x` and we repeat the process until we find a root.

-Mathematically, this means that for some *t*, at step *n=1*, we perform the following calculation until *f<sub>y</sub>*(*t*) is zero, so that the next *t* is the same as the one we already have:
+Mathematically, this means that for some `x`, at step `n=1`, we perform the following calculation until `f<sub>y</sub>(x)` is zero, so that the next `t` is the same as the one we already have:

 \[
-  t_{n+1} = t_n - \frac{f_y(t_n)}{f'_y(t_n)}
+  x_{n+1} = x_n - \frac{f_y(x_n)}{f'_y(x_n)}
 \]

-(The Wikipedia article has a decent animation for this process, so I'm not adding a sketch for that here unless there are requests for it)
+(The Wikipedia article has a decent animation for this process, so I will not add a graphic for that here)

-Now, this works well only if we can pick good starting points, and our curve is continuously differentiable and doesn't have oscillations.
+Now, this works well only if we can pick good starting points, and our curve is [continuously differentiable](https://en.wikipedia.org/wiki/Continuous_function) and doesn't have [oscillations](https://en.wikipedia.org/wiki/Oscillation_(mathematics)).
 Glossing over the exact meaning of those terms, the curves we're dealing with conform to those constraints, so as long as we pick good starting points, this will work.
 So the question is: which starting points do we pick?

-As it turns out, Newton-Raphson is so blindingly fast, so we could get away with just not picking: we simply run the algorithm from *t=0* to *t=1* at small steps (say, 1/200<sup>th</sup>) and the result will be all the roots we want.
-Of course, this may pose problems for high order Bézier curves: 200 steps for a 200<sup>th</sup> order Bézier curve is going to go wrong, but that's okay: there is no reason, ever, to use Bézier curves of crazy high orders.
-You might use a fifth order curve to get the "nicest still remotely workable" approximation of a full circle with a single Bézier curve, that's pretty much as high as you'll ever need to go.
+As it turns out, Newton-Raphson is so blindingly fast that we could get away with just not picking: we simply run the algorithm from *t=0* to *t=1* at small steps (say, 1/200<sup>th</sup>) and the result will be all the roots we want.
+Of course, this may pose problems for high order Bézier curves: 200 steps for a 200<sup>th</sup> order Bézier curve is going to go wrong, but that's okay: there is no reason (at least, none that I know of) to _ever_ use Bézier curves of crazy high orders.
+You might use a fifth order curve to get the "nicest still remotely workable" approximation of a full circle with a single Bézier curve, but that's pretty much as high as you'll ever need to go.

 ### In conclusion: